mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Interim transcript hash: 0
   * Init secret: 0

-* For each member, construct an Add proposal from the ClientInitKey for that member (see {{add}})
+* For each member, construct an Add proposal from the KeyPackage for that member (see {{add}})

 * Construct a Commit message that commits all of the Add proposals, in any order